SERVIR/ag_scenario_assessment/README.md

 ### Notebooks
  - **baseline_verification.ipynb**: explore the results of the previously generated validation runs.
 It generates a file that contains the model error metrics for each district.
  - **dssat_run_example.ipynb**: one example of how to simulate different management scenarios using the `run_district` function.
+ - **experiments.ipynb**: one experiment with different levels of irrigation and nitrogen fertilization.
+An analysis exploring the effect of those factors in yield is conducted.